JamesNugent-Insights/Portfolio/README.md

 The process transforms raw source data into a clean, analysis-ready dataset, enabling consistent reporting of revenue, cost, and margin metrics.
 The final dashboard provides both high-level KPI summaries and detailed breakdowns, supported by interactive filtering.

 **Key Features:**
-- Transformation of semi-structured project files into a structured data model
+-- Transformation of semi-structured files into a structured data model
-- Data cleaning to remove subheadings and standardise format for analysis
+- Data cleaning and standardisation for analysis
 - Power Query used to unpivot and reshape financial data
-- Additional fields (month, year, project) derived from file structure
 - Consolidation of multiple project files into a unified dataset
-- Summary dashboard built using Pivot Tables
+- Dashboard built using Pivot Tables with measures and interactive filtering

-- Measures developed for budget, actual, and margin calculations
-- Interactive filtering using slicers for detailed analysis
-- Multiple views including month-on-month trends and current vs original costs
+### Data Pipeline
   <img src="images/CVR1.png" width="900"/>

+### Final Dashboard Output
   <img src="images/CVR2.png" width="900"/>

 *Note: Data shown has been anonymised and adjusted for portfolio purposes.
 Insights are representative of real-world analysis but may not exactly match the displayed figures.*